© Christoph Noesig PHOTOGRAPHY

 Did you know that the Inn River used to be heavily used for shipping and rafting?
 Even before the railroad was built, it was one of Tyrol’s most important transportation routes.
 It’s hard to imagine that today.
 But starting this summer, river travel on the Inn is experiencing a bit of a revival.
 Okay, maybe that’s a bit of an exaggeration.
 But honestly, rafting is way cooler than “just” chugging along the Inn on a boat anyway.

 Did you know that the Inn River used to be an important transportation route?
-Today, it’s used for other purposes.
+Today, it is used for other purposes.

 The starting point is in Völs.
-The experienced rafting guides from Area47 will be waiting for you there.
+The experienced rafting guides from AREA 47 will be waiting for you there.
 After a brief introduction, you’re all set to go.
-The best part: The tour is truly suitable for almost everyone—provided you can swim and are at least six years old.
-“The tour is even accessible —meaning it’s also suitable for wheelchair users,” explains Peter Svoboda, Head of Marketing at Area47.
+The best part: The tour is truly suitable for almost everyone—as long as you can swim and are at least six years old.
+“The tour is even accessible —meaning it’s also suitable for wheelchair users,” explains Peter Svoboda, Head of Marketing at AREA 47.

 No prior experience required, no stress—just lots of fun!

 By the way, you don’t need to bring anything special.
 Comfortable clothing is all you need.
 While a wetsuit is usually worn for classic rafting, you can do without one here.
-The Inn River is at its calmest on this stretch, and the likelihood of falling into the water is extremely low.
-You won’t stay completely dry, though: some water can collect at the bottom of the raft, which is why you’ll be given special rafting shoes.
+The Inn River is calm along this stretch, and the chances of falling into the water are extremely low.
+Still, you won’t stay completely dry: some water can collect at the bottom of the raft, which is why you’ll be given special rafting shoes.
 And even though an accidental dip in the Inn is rather unlikely, a life jacket is, of course, required.
 Safety first!

 All you need to bring is a good attitude—we'll take care of the equipment!

-After a brief introduction, we're off and running.
+After a quick briefing, we're off and running.

 Warning: Wet!